 Coming as soon as possible. winget is new for all of us, that's why epew is not instant available via winget.

 >epew -p, --Program Required.
-Program which should be executed -a, --Argument Argument for the program which should be executed -b, --ArgumentIsBase64Encoded (Default: false) Specifiy whether Argument is base64-encoded -w, --Workingdirectory Workingdirectory for the program which should be executed -v, --Verbosity (Default: Normal) Verbosity of ExternalProgramExecutionWrapper -i, --PrintErrorsAsInformation (Default: false) Treat errors as information -r, --RunAsAdministrator (Default: false) Run program as administrator -h, --AddLogOverhead (Default: false) Add log overhead -l, --LogFile Logfile for ExternalProgramExecutionWrapper -o, --StdOutFile File for the stdout of the executed program -e, --StdErrFile File for the stderr of the executed program -x, --ExitCodeFile File for the exitcode of the executed program -d, --TimeoutInMilliseconds (Default: 2147483647) Maximal duration of the execution process before it will by aborted by ExternalProgramExecutionWrapper -t, --Title Title for the execution-process --help Display this help screen. --version Display version information.
+Program which should be executed -a, --Argument Argument for the program which should be executed -b, --ArgumentIsBase64Encoded (Default: false) Specifiy whether Argument is base64-encoded -w, --Workingdirectory Workingdirectory for the program which should be executed -v, --Verbosity (Default: Normal) Verbosity of ExternalProgramExecutionWrapper -i, --PrintErrorsAsInformation (Default: false) Treat errors as information -h, --AddLogOverhead (Default: false) Add log overhead -l, --LogFile Logfile for ExternalProgramExecutionWrapper -o, --StdOutFile File for the stdout of the executed program -e, --StdErrFile File for the stderr of the executed program -x, --ExitCodeFile File for the exitcode of the executed program -d, --TimeoutInMilliseconds (Default: 2147483647) Maximal duration of the execution process before it will by aborted by ExternalProgramExecutionWrapper -t, --Title Title for the execution-process -n, --NotSynchronous (Default: false) Run the program asynchronously --help Display this help screen. --version Display version information.

-If the executed program terminated then its exitcode is the exitcode of epew.
+If the executed program terminated then its exitcode will be set as exitcode of epew.

 Installing epew via pip does really install epew.
 It does not install another implementation of epew with same behavior.
 The pip-package of epew takes the binary-files of epew (which are written in C# and compiled for the runtimes